coledeisseroth/PARMESAN/README.md

 The format is:

-Score threshold[tab]Accuracy[tab]No. correct extractions in the ground-truth comparison[tab]No. incorrect extractions in the ground-truth comparison
+Score threshold[tab]Accuracy[tab]No. relationships consistent with the manually curated database[tab]No. relationships contradicted by the manually curated database

 <h3>Predicted relationships</h3>
 Gene modifier predictions will be here: